Analysis of a Generalized Expectation-Maximization Algorithm for Gaussian Mixture Models: A Control Systems Perspective: Main Results

 This ascertains the local convergence for the maximum of the function $f$ as long as the following LMI holds

-for some scalar $R > 0$, where $\mu\in (0,1)$ denotes the convergence rate.
+for some scalar $R > 0$, and $\lambda \geq 0$, where $\rho\in (0,1)$ denotes the convergence rate.
 Since $R$ is a scalar, we can consider $R = 1$ without loss of generality.
 This gives us the LMI

-As a consequence, to ensure the negative semidefiniteness of the above matrix, both $1-2\lambda$ and the Schur complement of the bottom right block need to be negative semidefinite.
+As a consequence, to ensure the negative semidefiniteness of the above matrix, both $1-2\lambda$ (which is present in the bottom right block) and the Schur complement of the bottom right block need to be negative semidefinite.
 Thus, we have

 Combining these two, we have